-The Office Team communicate to staff the details of the location of student Individual Anaphylaxis Management Plans and ASCIA Action Plans within the school, during excursions, camps and special events conducted, organised, or attended by the school.
+Vera Bajan, First Aid Officer, communicates to staff the details of the location of student Individual Anaphylaxis Management Plans and ASCIA Action Plans within the school, during excursions, camps and special events conducted, organised, or attended by the school.
 Please note the ASCIA Travel Plan for People at Risk of Anaphylaxis requires completion by a registered medical practitioner for domestic or overseas travel.